brperdomo/BoL-Processor/replit.md

 ## System Architecture

-The application follows a modern full-stack architecture with clear separation between frontend and backend:
+The application follows a modern dual-service architecture with clear separation of concerns:

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript